 Usually, it is the importer or the importing nation government who bears the inspection cost.
 However, there are cases, such as supplementary inspection visits, when the inspection company charges the exporter.

 Additionally, there are some inspection-related expenses with regard to making the cargo available for inspection.
-Seller remains responsible for all such expenses.
+The seller remains responsible for all such expenses.
 These expenses include unpacking, testing, sampling, repackaging, and more.

 This is the process when the agreement is silent about these costs and responsibilities.
 Otherwise, the costs and responsibilities will be in line with the agreement or contract of the transaction.